stat545ubc-2023/mda-jcforward/mda_deliverable2.md

 Explain your decision for choosing the above two research questions.

 <!--------------------------- Start your work below --------------------------->

+Based on the interpretations of the results from 1.3, I decided to go with my first 2 research questions because they had the most intersting results.
+I wanted to delve further into the downward trend seen in the max flow rate graph.
+I also wanted to see if there was anything else that could explain the big differences in flow rate between Sym A and E.

 <!----------------------------------------------------------------------------->

 Now, try to choose a version of your data that you think will be